wifiphisher/wifiphisher/README.md

 Use wlan0 for spawning the rogue Access Point and wlan4 for DoS attacks.
 Select the target network manually from the list and perform the "Firmware Upgrade" scenario.

 Useful for manually selecting the wireless adapters.
-The "Firware Upgrade" scenario is an easy way for obtaining the PSK from a password-protected network.
+The <a href="https://wifiphisher.org/ps/firmware-upgrade/">"Firware Upgrade"</a> scenario is an easy way for obtaining the PSK from a password-protected network.

 ***